Josep-Ocana/frontendMentor-social-links-profile-main/README.md

 ### Continued development

-I would like to continue creating projects from scratch with html, css and javascript and I would like to learn react too.
+- I would like to continue creating projects from scratch with HTML, CSS and javascript
+- I'm interested in learning _React_ too.

 ### Useful resources

-- [Creating Navigation Bar](https://www.w3schools.com/css/css_navbar.asp) - w3schools.com helps me so much when I want information about Css and html code and structure.
+- [Creating Navigation Bar](https://www.w3schools.com/css/css_navbar.asp) - w3schools.com helps me so much when I search for information about CSS and HTML code.

-- [Flex-basis](https://developer.mozilla.org/es/docs/Web/CSS/flex-basis) - This is a page of MDN Web Docs where explains of what flex-basis do.
+- [Flex-basis](https://developer.mozilla.org/es/docs/Web/CSS/flex-basis) - This is a page of MDN Web Docs where explains how flex-basis works.

-- [ChatGPT](https://chat.openai.com/) - This tool is very useful for any doubts or for resolve any problems tha I could have.
+- [ChatGPT](https://chat.openai.com/) - This tool is very useful for resolve any doubt or problem that I could have.

 ## Author